moble/spherical_functions/WignerDMatrices.md

 \end{align}
 Given a rotor $\rotor{R}$, these two complex numbers are the quantities actually used in computing the $\mathfrak{D}$ matrix elements.
+Note that there is a series of basic choices leading to both the decomposition of a quaternion into two complex numbers, and the product law.
+None of these choices is set in stone; we just choose something with an eye to the desired result.

-This is essentially the same as Wigner's original derivation, but with more elegance, and more sensitivity to numerical issues and special cases.
-This version of the derivation comes from
-[a paper](http://arxiv.org/abs/1302.2919) I wrote a couple years ago, and is the source of the code used in this module.
+The following is essentially the same as Wigner's original derivation, but with more elegance, and more sensitivity to numerical issues and special cases.
+This version of the derivation comes from [a paper](http://arxiv.org/abs/1302.2919) I wrote a couple years ago, and is the source of the code used in this module.